Supreeth095/DataViz2/README.md

 If number of neighborhoods are greater than 10:

-Neighborhood Name
+1.Neighborhood Name
   Type:Categorical
   Mark: Area
   Channel: Shape

-Crime rate in the neighborhood:
+2.Crime rate in the neighborhood:
   Type:Ordinal
   Mark: Area
   Channel: color
 ![chart1](/Q1b.png)